ReContrast: Domain-Specific Anomaly Detection via Contrastive Reconstruction: Method: From Reconstruction to ReContrast

 \section{Method: From Reconstruction to ReContrast}

 In the following subsections, we present an exploration journey starting from a conventional feature reconstruction baseline to our ReContrast.
+We propose three cohesive components inspired by the elements of contrastive representation learning and present them in a "motivation, connection, mechanism" manner.
 We believe such progressive exploration would illustrate the motivation of our method better.